 The public has a right to the results of health and safety inspections of clinics they help fund with their own tax dollars.
 Women who are seeking abortion, medical care, birth control, or other services from an abortion provider have a right to know what they are risking by walking through those doors.
 They could be risking their chance at informed consent, their physical health, and the privacy of their medical records.
 Check My Clinic is helping inform, educate, and empower people to make healthier, safer choices and is working to expose the deplorable job many abortion clinics do at keeping up with state regulations.

-With all this information available, it becomes harder and harder to say abortion is good for women, women need abortion, or being pro-abortion is being pro-woman.
+With all this information available, it becomes harder and harder to say abortion is good for women, women need abortion, or being pro-choice is being pro-woman.
 The data on this website tells us unequivocally that abortion clinics cannot or will not follow basic safety and privacy laws and are harming women in the process.